 The window with the image of Jesus was also restored completely.
 The window featured a portrait of Jesus holding a lamb, accompanied by two angels on either side.
 This window was unique because the original artists had decided to use a plaster material to create the pieces for the angels’ wings.

 Unfortunately, the plaster had deteriorated over the years and no longer looked aesthetically pleasing.
-We decided to eliminate this material from the new design and instead used paint to recreate the wings.
+We decided to eliminate this material from the new design, and we instead used paint to recreate the wings.

-Bring new life and beauty to your church with church stained glass restoration from Scottish.
-Contact our office to speak to a designer about your project or receive an estimate on our services.
+Bring new life and beauty to your church with Church Stained Glass Restoration from Scottish.
+Contact our office to speak to a designer about your project or to receive an estimate on our services.